 - Low self-esteem

 - Passive aggressive behaviour

-I charge £65 per session in my Shoreditch, E1, practice and £50 per session in Sydenham, SE26.
-In some circumstances eg. if you are on a low income or a student, I can offer low-cost appointments at £40.
+I charge £65 per session in my Shoreditch, E1, practice and £55 per session in Sydenham, SE26.
 Fees are renewed annually.
 Appointments last 50 minutes.
-Initial consultations last for 1.5 hours and are charged on a pro-rata basis.
-Low fee appoinments are currently available at 4pm or before.
+Initial consultations last for 1.5 hours and cost £80 in Shoreditch and £70 in Sydenham.
+In some circumstances eg. if you are on a low income or a student, I can offer low-cost appointments providing you can come between 11am and 4pm.
+Fees are renewed annually.

 What to do next

 Starting therapy can feel daunting so I will aim to make it as easy as possible for you.
 Simply call or email me to arrange an initial appointment where we will talk through your particular difficulties and how I may be able to help you.
 This gives you the chance to decide if you feel comfortable with me and would like to start working with me.
 We may have one or two sessions before the decision is made and this will give you the opportunity to ask questions about your treatment and to decide if it is what you really want.

 Therapy usually takes place once a week at the same time and lasts for 50 mins.
 It can be open-ended or for a fixed period eg. 3 months depending upon the type and extent of the difficulties you bring.

 Maps & Directions